Yandex Cloud

 Setting up a connectionSetting up a connection

-To create a connection with an Iceberg folder:
+To create a connection to the Iceberg catalog:

 1. In the management console, select the folder where you want to create a connection.

-3. In the left-hand panel, go to the Connections tab.
+3. In the left-hand panel, switch to the Connections tab.

 4. Click Create new.